 Can we wait for breakthroughs in technology?

 Engineers and inventors are hard at work on innovative solutions, but we can’t leave our future to luck.
-And every single year that we wait, the climate disturbance gets worse—and more expensive to address.
-Worse, we have an Administration that has refused to take any responsibility for climate pollution—and in fact is moving us backward by weakening or rolling back vital regulations.
-We must demand immediate change.
+Every single year that we wait, the climate disturbance gets worse—and more expensive to address.
+Worse, the Trump administration has refused to take any responsibility for climate pollution.
+The administration is moving us backward by weakening or rolling back vital regulations against pollution.
+We have to demand immediate change.

 What about nuclear energy?

 A: Right now, the USA has 98 operating nuclear power reactors in 30 states.
 They account for roughly 20% of our electricity.
 These plants do not emit climate pollution.
 But they are aging.

 Nuclear power carries some large risks.
 When a solar panel breaks, the worst that can happen is a sunny day.
 When a nuclear plant breaks, it can be disastrous.
 However, many states rely on a nuclear energy in their power mix—and have been doing so for decades, without terrible accidents.
 Nuclear plants that are up and running can continue to produce carbon-free energy.
 Utilities need to ensure those plants continue to be as safe, up-to-date, and reliable as possible.

 A: Nuclear fusion (as opposed to fission) is still a very long way off from being feasible, or affordable.
 But we also believe there should be every possible investment in developing new, clean, and safe forms of power generation.
 Perhaps there will be a major breakthrough in fusion.
 But in the meantime, we must use the tools we have to clean up climate pollution.
 Renewable energy from the sun and wind are already gaining traction across the country, fast.

 What about natural gas?